 - Check all joints and connections in the system and remake any that show signs of leakage.
-Refill and re-pressurise if applicable as described in the commissioning section. - When it is frequently necessary to add water to maintain pressure in the installation, even though no leaks have been discovered, perform an expansion vessel check. - Check that the condensate system is not obstructed, clean and refill the condensate siphon. - ► If the appliance is in a compartment or cupboard check that the specified clearances around the appliance is clear. - Check that the flue system is unobstructed and undamaged, clean/ replace as necessary. - If fitted ensure the flue terminal guard is also unobstructed and undamaged. - ▶ Operate the appliance and take note of any irregularities. - Refer to the fault finding pages for rectification procedure.
+Refill and re-pressurise if applicable as described in the commissioning section. - Check that the condensate system is not obstructed, clean and refill the condensate siphon. - If the appliance is in a compartment or cupboard check that the specified clearances around the appliance is clear. - Check that the flue system is unobstructed and undamaged, clean/ replace as necessary. - If fitted ensure the flue terminal guard is also unobstructed and undamaged. - ▶ Operate the appliance and take note of any irregularities. - Refer to the fault finding pages for rectification procedure.

-8.2 Resources for inspection and maintenance
+9.4 Resources for inspection and maintenance

-- · The following measuring devices are required: - Electronic flue gas analyser for CO2, O2, CO and flue gas temperature - Pressure gauge 0 30 mbar (minimum resolution 0.1 mbar) - ▶ Use heat conducting paste 8 719 918 658 0. - ▶ Use approved greases.
+- The following measuring devices are required: - Electronic flue gas analyser for CO2, O2, CO and flue gas temperature - Pressure gauge 0 30 mbar (minimum resolution 0.1 mbar) - ▶ Use heat conducting paste 8 719 918 658 0. - ▶ Use approved greases.

-8.3 Inspection and maintenance steps
+9.5 Inspection and maintenance steps

-→ chapter 12.9
+→ chapter 13.8